UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 .. _notes_on_handling_duck_typing:

-Notes on handling "duck typing"
+Notes on handling "Duck Typing"
 ===============================

 In this exercise, we need to deal with the fact that XML (and thus HTML) allows *either* plain text *or* other tags to be the content of a tag.
-Our code also needs to handle the fact that there are two possible types that we need to be able to render.
+So our code needs to handle the fact that there are two possible types that we need to be able to render.

 There are two primary ways to address this (and multiple ways to actually write the code for each of these).